Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Introduction

 For a generation that's grown up with smartphones, social media, and a constant digital presence, sleep has become one of the most overlooked aspects of health.
-Despite being more aware of the importance of self-care and mental health, Gen Z (those born between 1997 and 2012) is facing a sleep crisis—struggling to get enough rest and suffering from disrupted sleep patterns.
-In fact, studies show that many members of Gen Z aren't meeting the recommended 8 hours of sleep each night, leading to potential long-term health issues.
+Despite being more aware of the importance of self-care and mental health, Gen Z (those born between 1997 and 2012) is facing a sleep crisis — struggling to get enough rest and suffering from disrupted sleep patterns.
+Studies show that many Gen Z members aren't meeting the recommended 8-9 hours of sleep each night, leading to potential long-term health issues.

 What Is the Gen Z Sleep Crisis?